khoasdyn/RabbitHole/rabbit-hole-prd.md

 **Quiz:** One question at a time, with tappable answer options.
 Immediate feedback after each answer (correct/incorrect with a brief explanation).
 Summary score at the end.

 **Discussion (Socratic AI dialogue):** A conversational thread UI.
-The app presents a thought-provoking question related to the current topic and level.
+The app presents a thought-provoking prompt related to the current question and level.
 The user types a response.
 The AI responds with a follow-up question or challenges their reasoning.
 This continues for 3-5 exchanges.
 For the prototype, the AI responses are pre-scripted mock data following a branching or linear script.

 **Survey/poll:** Inline on the feed, tappable options.
 After selecting, the user sees simulated aggregate results (e.g., "68% of learners agree with you").
 This creates a sense of community even in a solo experience.